 What deadline should I give my recommenders for writing their letters Please ask your recommenders to submit their letters by mid-June of your application year.
-June allows for extra time in case they are running behind for the communicated committee letter deadline for letter of rec submissions.

 Do letters of recommendation need to be submitted before my primary application?

 No. In fact, do NOT delay your primary application in an effort to simultaneously submit your letters of rec.
 Submit your application as early as possible, even if your letters of recommendation and Committee Letter have not yet been submitted.